Reducing False Calls in AOI Systems [Case Study] - Intelliarts

 Read another insightful case study on the use of the computer vision approach.

 Together with the customer, we have moved to the model development phase now.
-With the current approach, we were lucky enough to achieve 99% accuracy in the ML model.
+With the current approach, we were lucky enough to achieve 99% accuracy in the machine learning model.
 However, as said, a small amount of data (164 images) was collected, which isn’t enough to test the algorithm properly.
 We recommended the manufacturer to collect more data by adding it synthetically and making sure the algorithm would work the same effectively.

 During this phase, the Intelliarts team is going to: